hyperledger/iroha-2-docs/src/guide/javascript.md

 All of these are published under the `@iroha2` scope into Iroha Nexus Registry.
 In the future, they will be published in the main NPM Registry.

-While we've taken great care to maximally decouple the packages, so you can minimise the footprint, for the purposes of this tutorial, it's better to install everything.
+While we've taken great care to decouple the packages, so you could minimise their footprint, for the purposes of this tutorial, it's better to install everything.

 The installation consists of two steps: setting up a registry and then installing the packages you need.